 - ultimately lost, but the employment judge decided that the losing party did not persist with the case unreasonably.

 If the deposit remains unpaid, the relevant part of the claim will be struck out.
-If the deposit is paid and the employee's claim fails, the employee will be deemed to have acted unreasonably in bringing the case, and will be at risk of costs.
+If the deposit is paid and the employee's claim fails, the employee will be considered to have acted unreasonably in bringing the case and will be at risk of costs being awarded.

-Cost orders are only made very rarely by employment tribunals at present, although it’ is often argued that they should make them more frequently.
-The maximum is £20,000.
+Cost orders, capped at £20,000, are only made very rarely by employment tribunals at present, although it’s often argued that they should make them more frequently.
 The most common situations in which the losing side is required to pay the costs of the winning side is when it (or its representative) is judged either to have acted 'vexatiously, abusively, disruptively or otherwise unreasonably', or to have knowingly pursued a 'misconceived' case (that is one that has no chance of succeeding).
 Cost orders can also be made when a party fails to comply with an order of the tribunal or unreasonably causes a hearing to be adjourned or postponed.

 For more information on tribunal costs, see our Tribunal claims, settlement and compromise Q&As.